mustafa0x/pafm/README.md

 # PHP AJAX File Manager

+## About
+PHP AJAX File Manager (PAFM) is a web file manager influenced by the [KISS Principle](http://en.wikipedia.org/wiki/KISS_principle "Keep it simple, stupid")

 ## Installation

 Open pafm.php with your code editor of choice (note that you can change the password of pafm *using* pafm)